-This quarter \$0 of Program Income was generated by the REDEVELOPMENT Activity MFR-ARR Activity (LH-25)
+This quarter \$0 of Program Income was generated by the REDEVELOPMENT Activity

+MFR-ARR Activity (LH-25)

-During this quarter Riverside Housing Development Corporation (RHDC) completed the construction of the rehabilitation project located at 22862 Adrienne.
+During this quarter Riverside Housing Development Corporation (RHDC) completed lease up of construction of the rehabilitation project located at 22862 Adrienne.
 The project is a 4-unit multi-family project that will provide rental opportunities for households earning up to 50% AMI (LH-25).
-The project is expected to be fully leased-up by early April.
-During this quarter, the City and Development Partner negotiated an amendment to the Affordable Housing Agreement to increase the budget by \$47,000 due to construction requirements to meet ADA standards.